religionhistory/ecology_pilot/README.md

 # Pilot Religion and Ecology Analysis
-Code used for the analysis described in **Religion and Ecology: A Pilot Study Employing the Database of Religious History**.
+Code used for the analysis described in [Religion and Ecology: A Pilot Study Employing the Database of Religious History](https://www.sciencedirect.com/science/article/pii/S2666622722000405).

 ## Data